I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/fltkernel/nc-fltkernel-pflt-post-operation-callback.md

 <p>Post-create callback routines are guaranteed to be called at IRQL PASSIVE_LEVEL, in the context of the thread that originated the IRP_MJ_CREATE operation. </p>

-<p>A minifilter driver registers a post-operation callback routine for a particular type of I/O operation by storing the callback routine's entry point in the <b>OperationRegistration</b> array of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff544811">FLT_REGISTRATION</a> structure.
-The minifilter driver passes this structure as a parameter to <a href="https://msdn.microsoft.com/library/windows/hardware/ff544305">FltRegisterFilter</a> in its <a href="https://msdn.microsoft.com/library/windows/hardware/ff552644">DriverEntry</a> routine. </p>

-<p>A minifilter driver can register a post-operation callback routine for a particular type of I/O operation without registering a pre-operation callback (<a href="https://msdn.microsoft.com/library/windows/hardware/ff551109">PFLT_PRE_OPERATION_CALLBACK</a>) routine, and vice versa. </p>

-<p>A minifilter driver's post-operation callback routine performs completion processing for one or more types of I/O operations. </p>

-<p>Post-operation callback routines are similar to the completion routines used by legacy file system filter drivers. </p>

-<p>Post-operation callback routines are called in an arbitrary thread context, at IRQL &lt;= DISPATCH_LEVEL. </p>

-<p>Because this callback routine can be called at IRQL DISPATCH_LEVEL, it is subject to the following constraints: </p>

-<p>It cannot safely call any kernel-mode routine that must run at a lower IRQL. </p>

-<p>Any data structures used in this routine must be allocated from nonpaged pool. </p>

-<p>It cannot be made pageable. </p>

-<p>It cannot acquire resources, mutexes, or fast mutexes.
-However, it can acquire spin locks. </p>

-<p>It cannot get, set, or delete contexts, but it can release contexts. </p>

-<p>Any I/O completion processing that needs to be performed at IRQL &lt; DISPATCH_LEVEL cannot be performed directly in the postoperation callback routine.
-Instead, it must be posted to a work queue by calling a routine such as <a href="https://msdn.microsoft.com/library/windows/hardware/ff542047">FltDoCompletionProcessingWhenSafe</a> or <a href="https://msdn.microsoft.com/library/windows/hardware/ff543449">FltQueueDeferredIoWorkItem</a>. </p>

-<p>Be aware that <b>FltDoCompletionProcessingWhenSafe</b> should never be called if the <i>Flags</i> parameter of the post-operation callback has the FLTFL_POST_OPERATION_DRAINING bit set.
-The following are exceptions to this rule: </p>

-<p>If a minifilter driver's pre-operation callback routine returns FLT_PREOP_SYNCHRONIZE for an IRP-based I/O operation, the corresponding post-operation callback routine is guaranteed to be called at IRQL &lt;= APC_LEVEL, in the same thread context as the pre-operation callback. </p>

-<p>Post-create callback routines are guaranteed to be called at IRQL PASSIVE_LEVEL, in the context of the thread that originated the IRP_MJ_CREATE operation. </p>

-<p>A minifilter driver registers a post-operation callback routine for a particular type of I/O operation by storing the callback routine's entry point in the <b>OperationRegistration</b> array of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff544811">FLT_REGISTRATION</a> structure.
-The minifilter driver passes this structure as a parameter to <a href="https://msdn.microsoft.com/library/windows/hardware/ff544305">FltRegisterFilter</a> in its <a href="https://msdn.microsoft.com/library/windows/hardware/ff552644">DriverEntry</a> routine. </p>
+<p>A minifilter driver registers a post-operation callback routine for a particular type of I/O operation by storing the callback routine's entry point in the <b>OperationRegistration</b> array of the <a href="..\fltkernel\ns-fltkernel--flt-registration.md">FLT_REGISTRATION</a> structure.
+The minifilter driver passes this structure as a parameter to <a href="..\fltkernel\nf-fltkernel-fltregisterfilter.md">FltRegisterFilter</a> in its <a href="..\wdm\nc-wdm-driver-initialize.md">DriverEntry</a> routine. </p>

-<p>A minifilter driver can register a post-operation callback routine for a particular type of I/O operation without registering a pre-operation callback (<a href="https://msdn.microsoft.com/library/windows/hardware/ff551109">PFLT_PRE_OPERATION_CALLBACK</a>) routine, and vice versa. </p>
+<p>A minifilter driver can register a post-operation callback routine for a particular type of I/O operation without registering a pre-operation callback (<a href="..\fltkernel\nc-fltkernel-pflt-pre-operation-callback.md">PFLT_PRE_OPERATION_CALLBACK</a>) routine, and vice versa. </p>

 ## -requirements
 <table>